 - Research centre: London Studies is linked with The City Centre, our dedicated centre for collaborative research and related activities that are focused on the city and urban life.

-- Read about funding opportunities on the funding a masters page
+- Read more about these opportunities on the funding a masters page

 - Cities, Space and Power (30 credits)